_

 "What's making it bigger, there's usually a catalyst," James questioned.
 B'Elanna and Harry stared at him.
 "What, I'm not that stupid."

 "Oooh, ooh!"
 Sid jumped up and down.
-"You're an a**."
+"You're an ass."

-"That wont work," James said.
+"That won't work," James said.

 Sid calmed down, then pouted.
 "Um, you're so gay you dress up as a woman so you can get off with straight men."